jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 member for their help.
 The relationships we're creating using scalable resources are stronger and more personal than ever before.

+## Julie Zhuo Quote

+I love this quote.
+This is from Julie Zhuo (ZOW), who is product design director at Facebook.
+This is the game changer when it comes to using Heavy Weight resources.
+It is really easy to get blindly angry at a faceless corporation.
+But when you know who the nerdy people are who pour their hearts and time into making an experience, you want to help.

+I believe our support conversations get a huge positive **boost** because our customers get to know us long before they run into trouble.

 ## Takeaway

 So, big takeaway two - If your heavy weight support resources are crafted in